obadasemary/ThmanyahChallenges/README.md

 By isolating each component into **Swift Packages**, we ensure that the codebase is modular, scalable, and easy to test.
 Each package can evolve independently, ensuring flexibility in the face of future requirements.
 The **Clean Architecture** pattern guarantees a long-lasting, maintainable project that adheres to the **SOLID principles** of software design.

 The integration of modern SwiftUI patterns, Arabic typography support, and comprehensive testing makes this project a robust foundation for building scalable iOS applications with excellent user experience and maintainable codebase.

+---

+Built with ❤️ using SwiftUI and Clean Architecture